 Challenges faced by those looking for love

-When considering managing the online reputation of a company, user experience, and business outcomes are often one and the same thing, meaning that moderation is an important measure to consider.
-Disgruntled customers, for instance, often utilize social media to publicly criticize companies, leading to a backlash that can rapidly spiral out of control.
+When considering managing a company’s online reputation, user experience and business outcomes are often the same, meaning that moderation is an important measure to consider.
+Disgruntled customers, for instance, often utilize social media to criticize companies publicly, leading to a backlash that can rapidly spiral out of control.

 It’s not easy, however: online dating is, understandably, a highly sensitive and personal area.
-Users who might otherwise be highly cautious online are more likely to let their guard down when it comes to looking for love.
-Platforms have a duty of care to their users to put a stop to fraudulent behavior in order to support and protect their users in a way that does not feel ‘intrusive’.
+Users who might otherwise be highly cautious online are likelier to let their guard down when looking for love.
+Platforms have a duty of care to their users to stop fraudulent behavior from supporting and protecting their users in a way that does not feel ‘intrusive’.

 Effective moderation in this space demands a range of approaches.
-A well-moderated dating app generates a more seamless and convenient user experience which in turn reduces spam content and unhappy user feedback.
+A well-moderated dating app generates a more seamless and convenient user experience, reducing spam content and unhappy user feedback.
 Keeping users safe, creating the right brand experience, and building loyalty and growth go hand in hand.

 How it works in practice

 AI-enabled content moderation processes are essential to catch and remove these fraudulent profiles before they target vulnerable end-users.
-Online dating app, Meetic, improved its moderation quality and speed with 90% automation at 99% accuracy through an automated moderation platform.
+The online dating app Meetic improved its moderation quality and speed with 90% automation at 99% accuracy through an automated moderation platform.

-With dating apps relying so heavily on user trust, it is essential that platforms are able to detect and remove scammers, whilst maintaining a low false-positive rate to ensure minimal impact on genuine users.
+With dating apps relying so heavily on user trust, platforms must be able to detect and remove scammers whilst to maintain a low false-positive rate to ensure minimal impact on genuine users.
 Content moderation teams must also be continuously trained and updated on the ever-evolving tricks of romance scammers.

 Platforms cannot afford to make this a ‘non-issue’ – even if users do not experience it themselves, many will see others being harassed online and experience negative feelings towards the brand and platform.
-For platforms, everything is at stake for both their reputation and ultimately, the wellness of their users.
+For platforms, everything is at stake for their reputation and, ultimately, the wellness of their users.